mattneary1/mattneary1/README.md

 - 👋 Hi, I’m Matthew Neary, but most people call me Matt (or Neary) rather than Matthew
 - 👀 I’m interested in broadening my development skills
-- 🌱 I’m currently learning JavaScript via multiple mediums, but I am taking a proper course with Nucamp coding bootcamps
+- 🌱 I’m currently learning via multiple mediums, but I'm formally taking a MERN full-stack course with Nucamp coding bootcamps
 - 📫 I can be reached at contact@matthewneary.com

 <!---